The Block 803 Waimanu

 No analysis available

-MLS checkbox data lists fire sprinklers (FIRSPR) on 19 of 20 unit listings, indicating a building-wide sprinkler system.
-Public remarks across listings do not explicitly mention sprinklers (no contradictory 'no sprinklers' language), and the consistent FIRSPR amenity across multiple agents provides strong evidence the building has a sprinkler system.
+MLS amenity data lists fire sprinklers (FIRSPR) on 19 of 20 unit listings, indicating a building-wide sprinkler system.
+None of the public remarks explicitly mention sprinklers (0 listings mention 'sprinkler' or 'fire suppression').
+The high and consistent presence of the FIRSPR checkbox across multiple listings/agents provides strong evidence the building has fire sprinklers, despite agents not mentioning it in remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.